Fear of Stealing – Kleptophobia

-The Fear of Stealing is Technically Known as Kleptophobia and often relates to the fear that you ‘might’ steal something and so might be thought of as the fear of being caught stealing.
+The fear of Stealing is also known as Kleptophobia and often relates to the fear that you ‘might’ steal something and so might be thought of as the fear of being caught stealing.

 - Panic attacks

 - Overthinking things